fyang016/Project-Legacy/README.md

 It features the Twilight and Spike native to the alternate timeline of the Equestrian War.
 The two find themselves in enemy territory and take advantage of this chance to try to end the war.
 By working together to sneak past or take out enemies, they complete objectives that they assign themselves.

 ## Goals
--Design AI around EACH level. (the idea is to make the AI feel more like human players) -Art style inspired by Fire Emblem (Fates)
+-Design AI around EACH level. (the idea is to make the AI feel more like human players)\n -Art style inspired by Fire Emblem (Fates)
 -Design the game with the "adapt" theme
 -Make it look and feel "natural" to attract even the most skeptical of non-MLP fans